dainst/chronontology-frontend/README.md

 ## Installation of Dependencies

-Install development and production dependencies with the following commands within your chronOntology-frontend directory
+Install development and production dependencies with the following commands within your ChronOntology frontend directory

 ```
 npm install